You are here

 There are several reasons to vote in Columbia County while a student.
 The student vote carries more weight as part of a large student block.
 State government is not funding higher education in part because students have not voted in the past and other constituents have made their wishes known.
 Columbia County local government affects students in issues like off-campus housing, law enforcement, parking, etc. Election days are always on a Tuesday so voting is conveniently available around class schedules.
 To verify current voter registration status go to www.votespa.com

-Students can register to vote in Columbia County at the SOLVE Office, 224 Warren Student Services Center, during voter registration drives; and at the Columbia County Voter Registration Office, 11 West Main Street, Bloomsburg (570-389-5640
+Students can register to vote in Columbia County at the SOLVE Office, North Hall basement, during voter registration drives; and at the Columbia County Voter Registration Office, 11 West Main Street, Bloomsburg (570-389-5640

 The Police Department is located in the lower level of the University Book Store and is open 24 hours a day, 365 days a year.
 For medical emergencies, call 911; for all other emergencies, call 570-389-4168.